-Dushtha Shasthya Kendra (DSK) is a non-government voluntary development organization (NGO) operating to eliminate impoverishment of the targeted poor population in hard-to-reach remote areas (WetLand, Coastal Belt, and urban Slums) of the country.
-The organization’s aim is to remove the poverty of the people, make them self-dependent, and make them aware of their own rights.
+Dushtha Shasthya Kendra (DSK) is a non-government development organization (NGO) working to eliminate poverty of the targeted poor Bangladeshi population in selected hard-to-reach remote areas (Wet Land, Coastal Belt, Urban Slums and deep poverty pockets) of the country.
+DSK was established in the late eighties of the last century following the spirit of Bangladesh’s Liberation War of 1971.
+The DSK aim is to realize the basic needs of the poor, marginalized and disadvantaged people and to build a society free from exploitation and deprivation.

 |No. of places operating||Operating places (Urban)||Operating places (Rural)||No of Employees||Gross Budget|

 |119 Upazilas (sub-districts) of 22 districts through 150 field offices||Dhaka, Chittagong, Gazipur, Mymensingh, Narayanganj, and Khulna cities||Jamalpur, Netrakona, Sunamganj, Kishoreganj, Narshingdi, Narayanganj, Munshiganj, Satkhira, Jessore, Barguna, Bagerhat, Comilla and Cox’s Bazar.||2,848 [Female: 1,123 & Male: 1,725 (June 2022) accordingly].||BDT 3681.54 Crore / USD 335.03 million (2023-2024)|

 Following this dream, an effort initiated by a group of people like professionals, doctors, and social activists who came forward voluntarily to facilitate Primary Health Care (PHC) activities under a cost-free health clinic named “Niramoy Free Friday Clinic” operating in slums in Tejgaon of Dhaka city in the mid-1980s.
 Consequently, during the great flood in 1988, DSK carried out a number of free healthcare service camps with a Medical Team to provide immediate relief and health care to flood-affected people in Dhaka city.
-At this stage, DSK as an organization became formalized and got registered as an NGO with the Directorate of Social Services (#: Dha-02273) on 24 April 1989 and in 1991 with NGO Affair’s Bureau (No 571).
+At this stage, DSK as an organization became formalized and got registered as an NGO with the Directorate of Social Services (Dha 02273) on 24 April 1989 and in 1991 with NGO Affair’s Bureau (No 577).
 Besides, DSK received a license from the Microcredit Regulatory Authority (MRA No 02100-01985-000369) in 2009.